overview

 History

 Many New York City public parks and playgrounds are named in honor of prominent figures in New York City and American history.
-The NYC LGBT Historic Sites Project compiled a list of public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
+The NYC LGBTQ Historic Sites Project compiled a list of public parks and playgrounds named after gay men, lesbians, and bisexuals, several of which intentionally honor an LGBT individual.
 This list includes Steuben Playground, in Brooklyn.

 Land for the Steuben Playground was acquired through condemnation by the NYC Department of Parks and Recreation as part of the construction of the Brooklyn-Queens Connecting Highway (now Brooklyn-Queens Expressway).
 This park was unofficially called Steuben Playground for years prior to its official naming.

-Entry by Jay Shockley, project director (September 2021).
+Entry by Jay Shockley, project director (September 2021, last revised December 2025).

 NOTE: Names above in bold indicate LGBT people.